A Long, Slow Look: Music History Edition

 • Musical eras did not exist in a bubble or start and end as abruptly as timelines make them appear.
 Beethoven is the quintessential example of this, having bridged the Classical and Romantic periods.

-With all this in mind, I wanted to create an immersive group lesson experience that could be taught non-chronologically, used the elements of music as a springboard for discovery and discussion, had virtually no lecturing (woohoo!) and enabled students to make their own predictions.
+With all this in mind, I wanted to create an immersive group lesson experience that could be taught non-chronologically, used the elements of music as a springboard for discovery and discussion, had virtually no lecturing, and enabled students to make their own predictions.
 I actually wanted the class to teach itself.

 Start with Art